top of page

 How It Works

-Instead of traditional talk therapy, this method uses a visual layout of the family system.
-In a group setting, participants stand in as family members.
+Rather than traditional talk therapy, this method works with a visual representation of the family system.
+In a group setting, participants stand in for family members.
 In private sessions, objects or symbols are used.
-You don’t need to bring your family—just your intention.
+You do not need to bring your family.
+You bring your intention and your willingness to look.

-Once the system is mapped, patterns often emerge.
-Unspoken loyalties, emotional blocks, or inherited grief may show up.
-The process doesn’t focus on retelling the past, but on seeing it clearly.
-Many describe the experience as unexpectedly moving and clarifying.
+Once the system is arranged, patterns often become visible.
+Unspoken loyalties, emotional blocks, inherited grief, or allegiances held toward those who came before can surface in ways that feel surprisingly recognizable.
+The process is not about retelling the past in detail, but about seeing it from a wider angle.
+Many describe the experience as unexpectedly clarifying, and sometimes quietly profound.

 Who It’s For